-Many, if not most coaches use some form of wash scoring games in their practices.
+Many, if not most, coaches use some form of wash scoring games in their practices.
 For the most part they involve winning rallies in some combination or pattern of way.

 For example, the 22 v 22 game requires a team to win two rallies in a row – one that starts with a serve and one that starts with a transition ball.
-Bingo-Bango-Bongo, on the other hand, requires a team to win 3 free ball rallies in a row, then win a service point.
+Bingo-Bango-Bongo, on the other hand, requires a team to win 3 rallies in a row, then win a service point.

-Generally speaking, the idea of wash drills it to put a specific focus on a certain part of the game.
+Generally speaking, the idea of wash drills is to put a specific focus on a certain part of the game.
 In the Bingo-Bango-Bongo example, it’s being able to score service points.
 There is also an added intensity element that tends to come with wash games, and some conditioning benefits.

 Here’s the thing, though.
 In just about every wash drill I’ve ever seen the objective is to win rallies.
 What if, however, we thought about things differently?